 Source: Field Data (2025)

-Digital learning tools enhance students' interest in learning.
+5.1 Digital learning tools enhance students' interest in learning

 Fact from Table 1 shows that with a very high mean score of 4.47, a significant majority of students, 38.6%, agreed and 55.7% strongly agreed that digital learning tools enhance their interest in learning.
 This indicates a strong agreement among students regarding the positive impact of digital tools on their learning interests.
 This suggests that digital tools are highly effective in stimulating student interest.
 This finding aligns with recent research by Bai et al. (2021), who found that digital learning tools significantly increase student engagement and interest in course material.
 The high level of agreement suggests that digital tools are successfully capturing students' attention and making the learning process more interesting.
 Some teachers responded during the interview that;